elegant-scipy/elegant-scipy/markdown/ch6.markdown

 algorithm, which is punnily named both for webpages and for one of its co-founders, Larry Page.

-If you're trying to rank webpages by importance, one thing you might look at is how many other webpages link to it.
+To rank webpages by importance, you might count how many other webpages link to it.
 After all, if everyone is linking to a particular page, it must be good, right?
-But the problem is that this metric is easily gamed: to make your own webpage rise in the rankings, you just have to create as many other webpages as you can and have them all link to your original page.
+But this metric is easily gamed: to make your own webpage rise in the rankings, just create as many other webpages as you can and have them all link to your original page.

-The key insight that drove Google's early success was that important webpages are not just linked to by many webpages, but also by *other*, *important* webpages.
+The key insight that drove Google's early success was that important webpages are not linked to by just many webpages, but by *important* webpages.
 And how do we know that those other pages are important?
 Because they themselves are linked to by important pages.
 And so on.

+This recursive definition implies that page importance can be measured by an eigenvector of the so-called *transition matrix*, which contains the links between webpages.
+Suppose you have your vector of importance $\boldsymbol{r}$, and your matrix of links $M$.
+You don't know $\boldsymbol{r}$ yet, but you do know that the importance of a page is proportional to the sum of importances of the pages that link to it:
+$\boldsymbol{r} = \alpha M \boldsymbol{r}$, or
+$M \boldsymbol{r} = \lambda \boldsymbol{r}$, for $\lambda = 1/\alpha$.
+That's
+just the definition of an eigenvalue!

+By ensuring some special properties are satisfied by the transition matrix, we can further determine that the required eigenvalue is 1, and that it is the largest eigenvalue of $M$.

-As we will see, this recursive definition implies that page importance can be measured by the eigenvector corresponding to the largest eigenvalue of the so-called *transition matrix*.
-This matrix imagines a web surfer, often named Webster, randomly clicking a link from each webpage he visits, and then asks, what's the probability that he ends up at any given page?
+The transition matrix imagines a web surfer, often named Webster, randomly clicking a link from each webpage he visits, and then asks, what's the probability that he ends up at any given page?
 This probability is called the pagerank.